 Ecology: This species occurs in a variety of hard-bottomed habitats, from turbid harbors to reef flats and seaward reefs (Myers 1999).
-Usually, the species occurs in small groups, but it can forms larges schools of >100 individuals (Myers 1999).
-The species feeds on algae, sponges and other invertebrates.
+Usually it occurs in small groups, but it can form large schools of >100 individuals (Myers 1999).
+The Moorish idol feeds on algae, sponges and other invertebrates.
 Larvae spend a long time in the plankton before metamorphosing at 40-75 mm TL (Burgess and Axelrod 1973; Myers 1999).

 Means of Introduction: Probable aquarium release.